jarun/nnn/README.md

 - Jump to home directory
 - Filter contents in current directory
 - Show/hide hidden files
-- Sort entries by time modified
+- Sort entries by time modified (newest to oldest)
 - Spawn a shell in current directory
 - Run `top`
 - Open a file with `vim` or `less`